ALL-STAR GAMES: 1997, 2019 WORLD SERIES: 1995, 1997, 2016 (0 wins, 3 losses)

 From a player's perspective, there are also many unique features.
 In contrast to other Neoclassical stadiums, there is a relatively large area behind home plate, making pop foul balls and wild pitches more exciting.
 Even though the field dimensions are roughly the same from right field to left field, the sharp corners and odd angles in the outfield walls, and the varying height thereof, combine to make for a significant element of asymmetry.
 The 19-foot high wall in left field is a challenge to sluggers, and gives occasion for many weird bounces from line drives, as with the Green Monster at Fenway Park.
 Until the end of 2014, the visitors' bullpen in right field was partly covered by the overhanging second deck.
 One minor irregularity is the fact that the wall in the right field corner is taller the rest of the wall in right field, about 14 feet compared to 9 feet.
 (Prior to 2003, it was 12 feet and 8 feet, respectively.)
 This reflects the fact that the "bend" in the lower deck grandstand in that corner (where the orientation of the seating rows shifts) is closer to home plate than the corresponding bends in the upper decks.
 Thus, there is virtually no overhang below the second deck on the right side of the bullpen.

 Almost from the moment they started playing here, the Indians underwent a miraculous transformation from being perpetual losers -- as depicted in the movie Major League -- to frequent pennant contenders.
 They made it all the way to the World Series in 1995 (losing to the Braves) and in 1997 (losing to the Marlins); if it were not for that fluke ending to Game 7 in 1997, the Indians would have been world champions for the first time since 1948.
 The team's success was matched at the box office: From June 12, 1995 until April 2, 2001, there were 455 consecutive sold-out games, a Major League (!) record.
-After several years in the lower tier of the standings, the Indians surprised many people with a breakout season in 2016, winning the American League pennant and coming oh-so-close to a world championship over the Chicago Cubs.
-Cleveland fans may be glum now, but have a lot to look forward to in the near future.

 On on January 15, 2012, an outdoor hockey match was held at Progressive Field: In the "Frozen Diamond Faceoff," the University of Michigan Wolverines defeated the Ohio State University Buckeyes by a score of 4-1.
 A ski ramp was also constructed in left field.

 After the 2014 season, construction crews began a massive renovation to Progressive Field.
 Most notably, all but the front five rows of seats in the upper deck in right field (wrapping around the corner three sections toward first base) were covered by new party decks festooned with historical banners.
 This was designed to reduce excess capacity, in much the same way that the Rockies did at Coors Field.
 Second, the old bullpens were replaced with new ones parallel to the center field wall, in the same location as one of the old ones.
 Third, the front half of the second deck in right field was chopped off, reducing it from 19 rows to just 10, and almost all of it was removed in the two sections on the right side.
 Fourth, several seating sections in the left and right field corners, as well as the bend beyond right-center field, were replaced with table-top seats or drink rails.
 Finally, the "bridge" that used to connect the upper deck in right field with the parking garage beyond center field was torn down, making room for future improvements.
 In October 2016, the Indians surprised many people by winning the American League pennant for the first time since 1997.
 On November 2, they fell just short of beating the Chicago Cubs in one of the most thrilling World Series Game 7s ever.
+(If it weren't for that ninth-inning rain delay!)

 SOURCES: Lowry (2006), Pastier (2007), USA Today / Fodor's (1996), Gameface - Cleveland Indians Magazine (Aug.
 1997), Google Maps